anisul-Islam/c-sharp-documentation/README.md

 dotnet ef database update
 To undo this action, use 'ef migrations remove'
 ```
-Certainly!

 Here's a list of commonly used Entity Framework Core migration commands:

 1. **Adding a Migration**: Create a new migration based on the changes to your model.